-Mid-arm quilting machines can come with two options for bobbin sizes.
-The L-size bobbin is the same size used in a standard home sewing machine, while the M-size bobbin holds about three times as much thread and is found on many longarm machines.
-Which is better?
-While the larger bobbin needs to be changed less often, a smaller bobbin can be better for detailed quilting work.
-Mid-arm machines typically come with the bobbin located under the table, so you don’t have to remove the quilt to change a bobbin.
+Mid-arm quilting machines come with two bobbins: an L-size, which is found in a standard home sewing machine, and an M-size that holds about three times as much thread.
+The larger bobbin needs to be changed less often, while the smaller one is perfect for detailed quilting work.
+Bonus: mid-arm machines usually come with the bobbin located under the table, so you don’t have to remove your quilt to change it.